 These records are one of the first places to start checking for basic information.
 For details of the Library's resources, refer to the Births, Deaths and Marriages library guide.

-Sometimes for Aboriginal people, their birth, marriage or death may not have been registered in this way.
-This may be because of where the event took place, for example they may have been born on an outback station or in a traditional situation.
+Sometimes for Aboriginal people, a birth, marriage or death may not have been registered because, for example, the event took place on an outback station or in a traditional situation.
+In such cases, resources such as mission records, station records, church records, institutional records or other archives may hold relevant information.